Core Doctrine

 The Nine Choirs of Angels

 The traditional teaching on the nine choirs comes from Pseudo-Dionysius the Areopagite’s Celestial Hierarchy (6th century), refined by St. Thomas Aquinas.
-This hierarchy reflects the angels’ proximity to God and their specific functions:
+This hierarchical arrangement reflects not merely organizational structure but ontological reality—each choir possesses different degrees of perfection and proximity to God.
+The Dionysian schema, accepted by both Eastern and Western Christianity, recognizes that this hierarchy manifests the divine order inherent in creation itself.

 System Daemons Analogy